 Herodium excavator Ehud Netzer was a member of BAR’s editorial advisory board for 30 years.
 In commemoration of his scholarship, we’ve made all of his publications in the BAS Library available for free.
 Click here to read a collection of works by the illustrious scholar.

 Herod then took the first opportunity to further his position by working with the Parthians.
 On the Roman side, Herod was in good shape.
 After the Senate made him king and Herod pacified his new kingdom, Antony had Antigonus executed in 37 B.C.E. and thus eliminated Herod’s most potent rival.
 But Herod still had a Parthian problem.
 He must have feared another Parthian invasion of the Roman Near East.

-Jason Schlude is an Assistant Professor of Classics at Duquesne University and specializes in the relationships shared by ancient Rome, the Near East, and the Parthian empire.
+Jason Schlude is an Assistant Professor of Classics at College of Saint Benedict and Saint John’s University and specializes in the relationships shared by ancient Rome, the Near East and the Parthian empire.
 He is an Associate Director of the archaeological excavations at Omrit in northern Israel.

 1. For the events of Herod’s career recounted here, see Josephus, Jewish Antiquities 14.330–491, 15.1-21, 161-196; Jewish War 1.248–357, 386–393, 433–434.

 Sign up to receive our email newsletter and never miss an update.